kandersen/crafting-interpreters/craftinginterpreters/book/garbage-collection.md

 ^code mark-table

 Pretty straightforward.
-We walk the entry array and mark every key string and value, uh, value.
+We walk the entry array.
+For each one, we mark its value.
+We also mark the key strings for each entry since the GC manages those strings too.

 ### Less obvious roots